 Then, when it comes to allowance time, give them the cash as usual.
 However, also have your child create a check register, where they can record the deposit.

 When they want something, ask them to show you their debit card.
 Then, use your debit card at the store to pay for the item.
 As soon as you get home, they need to go to their check register and find the cash to pay for the item.
 Teach them how to update their records to show they bought something, so they see how much they have left to spend.
 This allows them to see how it truly works.
 They will see that they were able to use plastic to get what they needed – but they had to pay for it instantly.

 You can do the same thing with a credit card.
 However, instead of asking them to hand over the cash at that time, have them (and you) keep a running total of what they are spending for the month.
 They should make sure they watch their account so that they do not overspend more than the amount they have in their account.

 At the end of the month, hand them a bill for what they owe.
 They will need to go to their cash account and then hand over the full amount due at that time.
 This helps them understand how they can use it to get things they need.
-The difference they will see is that they pay you once a month instead of it being instant — but that they are still needing to track their spending so they don’t spend more than they have available!
+The difference they will see is that they pay you once a month instead of it being instant — but that they still need to track their spending, so they don’t spend more than they have available!

 REAL LIFE EXPERIENCE

 You take the time to teach your kids how to do laundry, about the birds and the bees and how to be a good person.
 Make sure that you don’t forget the importance of finances too!
 It is just as important as other topics.
-Read more — 11 Financial Lessons All Kids Need to Learn.